segmentio/segment-docs/src/connections/spec/mobile.md

 ### Application Uninstalled

 Fire this event when a user uninstalls the application.
-Several destination partners will detect this for you using Silent Push Notifications and send this event to Segment on your behalf.
+Some destination partners will detect this for you using Silent Push Notifications through their SDK.
+You might be able to send these events to Segment via a callback if available, please check the partner's docs on availability.

 {% comment %} api-example '{ "userId": "019mr8mf4r", "type": "track", "event": "Application Uninstalled", "properties": {}}'}}} {% endcomment %}